Difference Between Front Office and Back Office

 - The front office tries to generate new deals so that the business increases whereas the back office focuses on the manufacturing of goods and services.

-- An important point of difference between front office vs back office arises when salary come into play.
+- An important point of difference arises when salary comes into play.
 Since the front office employees are the ones who generate the revenue for the organization the salary earned by the front office employees are higher than employees in the back office.

 |Strategy||It helps in strategy development.||It is responsible for HR functions and compliance management.|